goeh/grails-sequence-generator/README.md

 ## Known Issues

-The current implementation keep sequences in memory for performance reasons and therefore is does not support clustering.
+- The current implementation keep sequences in memory for performance reasons and therefore is cannot be used in clustered environments.

 ## Road Map

-### Admin UI
-Provide a user interface for managing sequence definitions.
+- Provide a user interface for managing sequence definitions.
   Administrators must be able to change number format and next available number.

-### Pluggable Generators
-Provide configurable/pluggable sequence generators.
+- Provide configurable/pluggable sequence generators.
 The first custom generator I have in mind is an external microservice (maybe built with Spring Boot and Redis).
 This would add clustering support that the current in-memory implementation lacks.

 ## Miscellaneous